The Eleventh Valley

 In the name of Allah, the Most Gracious, the Most Merciful.

-With strength drawn from the Absolute Power of Allah, we begin this session.
+With strength drawn from the absolute power of Allah, we begin the session.

 Thank you, friends.